top of page

 4. How long does a canker sore in the throat last?

-• Most canker sores are small, painful spots inside the mouth that usually heal by themselves in 7 to 14 days.
-They can be uncomfortable, especially when eating or talking, but usually don't need a doctor unless they last a long time or keep coming back.
+• Most canker sores in the throat are small, painful spots that usually heal on their own within 7 to 14 days.
+They can be uncomfortable, especially when eating or talking, but generally do not need a doctor unless they last longer than two weeks, cause severe pain, or keep coming back.
+If the sore is large or very painful, it may take a bit longer to heal.
+In most cases, with proper care and avoiding irritants, these sores get better without complications.

 5. When should I worry about a canker sore in my throat?